AD | Guest Post

-Heading to university is a scary and exciting time as for most it will be the first time that they head out on their own and are away from their parents.
-Being in charge for the first time is a big responsibility and it is can become all too easy to relax a little too much by indulging in one too many takeaways and not getting enough exercise while you study, attend classes and enjoy university nightlife.
+Heading to university is both a scary and exciting time!
+For most young people, it will be the first time that they head out on their own and are away from their parents.
+Being in charge for the first time is a big responsibility.
+It can become all too easy to relax a little too much by indulging in takeaways and not getting enough exercise while you study, attend classes and enjoy university nightlife.
 Here, we are taking you through our top tips on how you can stay fit and healthy as a student whilst you are studying at university.

 Getting Enough Sleep